arachnetech/homebridge-mqttthing/README.md

 # Release notes

+Version 1.0.18
++ Added `getOnline` topic to control whether an accessory should appear responsive or unresponsive

 Version 1.0.17
 + Added ability to encode/decode MQTT payload using custom JavaScript functions (implemented by Michael Stürmer)